The potential function and ladder variables of a recurrent random walk on $\mathbb{Z}$ with infinite variance: Preliminary lemmas

 \section{Preliminary lemmas}

-In this section we collect fundamental results of the recurrent random walks on $\Z$ given in Spitzer's book \cite{S} and then derive some consequences of them that are used throughout the paper.
+In this section we collect fundamental results of the recurrent random walks on $\mathbb{Z}$ given in Spitzer's book \cite{S} and then derive some consequences of them that are used the later sections.

-For $B \subset \Z$ we have defined the first hitting time by $\sigma_B=\inf\{n\geq 1: S_n\in B\}$.
-For a point $x\in \Z$ write $\sigma_x$ for $\sigma_{\{x\}}$.
-For typographical reason we sometimes write $\sigma(B)$ for $\sigma_B$.
+For $B \subset \mathbb{Z}$ we have defined the first hitting time by $\sigma_B=\inf\{n\geq 1: S_n\in B\}$.
+For a point $x\in \mathbb{Z}$ write $\sigma_x$ for $\sigma_{\{x\}}$.
+For typographical reason we sometimes write $\sigma B$ for $\sigma_B$.